Learning Deep Parameterized Skills from Demonstration for Re-targetable Visuomotor Control

 To address these shortcomings, we present a method to train targetable visuomotor skills from expert demonstrations.
 Our model consists of three modules: vision, auxiliary task, and control.
 The vision module takes as input an RGB and depth image and outputs a visual encoding.
 The auxiliary task module takes the visual encoding and the goal-parameter and tries to predict the final pose of the end-effector.
 Finally, the control module infers the next time step's linear velocity from the visual encoding, goal-parameter, and the predicted final state of the end-effector.
-By training on an informative subset of goal-parameters, we are able to train one policy that can execute its learned visuomotor skill to previously-unseen goals.
+By training on an informative subset of goal-parameters, we can train one policy that can retarget its learned visuomotor skill to previously-unseen goals.

 We evaluate our method via a series of experiments in simulation and on two different robotic arms.
 In simulation, we use a two dimensional grid representing a $3\times3$ button panel to study our method's ability to generalize to novel goals.
-We show that the policy conditioned on the goal allows for the agent to generalize better in this multi-goal setting.
+We show that the policy conditioned on the goal allows for the agent to generalize better in this multi-goal setting even when the button panel is moved arbitrarily during training.
 Moreover, we also demonstrate how conditioning with an informative representation of the goal further improves performance.
-Finally, we extend our algorithm such that it can generalize to novel orientations of the goals in the scene.
+Finally, we extend our algorithm such that it can generalize to novel variations of the goals in the scene.
 We then evaluate our method on two real-world robotic tasks that require significant precision in a continuous space.
-The KUKA LBR iiwa-7 and the the MELFA RV-4FL arms were trained to solve button-pushing and peg-insertion tasks respectively on grid-based goals.
-In all of our experiments, our method was able to target specific goals and generalize to more than 90\% of goals after being trained on a third of the goals within the grid.
-Additionally, we demonstrate a goal-representation that allows our model to generalize to non grid-based goals with no additional training data.
-Our open-source code is available on GitHub at: \url{https://github.com/h2r/parameterized-imitation-learning}.
+The KUKA LBR iiwa-7 and the MELFA RV-4FL arms were trained to solve button-pushing and peg-insertion tasks, respectively, on grid-based goals.
+In all of our experiments, our method could target specific goals and generalize to more than 90\% of goals after being trained on a third of the goals within the grid.
+We also demonstrate a goal-representation that allows our model to generalize to non grid-based goals with no additional training data and discuss how the choice of representation impacts learned skills.